ZazaMastro/Playhub-Gaming-Mode/README.md

 - Decky Loader for Windows, if the Decky plugin is used.
 - PowerShell 5 or newer.

-For development:

-- .NET SDK 10.0.x or compatible.
-- Node.js 24 or compatible.

 ## Install

 Download `gaming-mode-win-x64.zip` from the latest release, extract it, then run: